huggingface/transformers/docs/source/add_new_model.md

 model_pointer.weight.data = torch.from_numpy(pretrained_weight)
 ```

-While doing so, it is crucial that you verify that each randomly initialized weight of your
+While doing so, you must verify that each randomly initialized weight of your
 PyTorch model and its corresponding pretrained checkpoint weight exactly match in both **shape
 and name**.
 To do so, it is **necessary** to